SonuaF/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints all the group the current user is part of
+a script that changes the owner of the file hello to user betty